Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Kayak trip in the Thermaic Gulf

 If you love the water, rent a kayak and set off on an adventure in the Thermaic Gulf.
-This activity will allow you to explore Thessaloniki’s coastline from a different angle.
-You’ll pass small beaches and quiet bays, and may even spot migratory birds nesting in the wetlands around the city.
+This activity allows you to explore Thessaloniki’s coastline from a different angle.
+You’ll pass small beaches and quiet bays, and may even spot migratory birds nesting in the wetlands around the town.
 What’s more, you’ll have the chance to cool off in the crystal-clear waters of the Gulf, far from the crowds of traditional beaches.

 Discover the vineyards and wineries around Thessaloniki